 This deck has somewhat higher skill cap than other decks, but if you can pull it off, you are golden.

 Basically, it’s cycling your cards and defending in start until you find the opening to place down your X-Bow and defend it will all your might.

 After that, its more or less X-Bow cycling and protecting.
-But, most of your damage will actually be from the Logs you use on defense.

 Late game is basically, turtling up and spell cycle.